cherrynoize/clone/README.md

 An easily accessible backup automation tool with focus on consistency and automation.

-#### Fast, simple, just *rsync*--except less scary.
+#### Fast, simple, just *rsync*, except less scary.

 ## Disclaimer

-clone is alpha at best.
+Clone is alpha at best.
 I've been extensively testing it on my machine, but still:
 - run jobs in verbose mode first and check found maps carefully to see if they were properly identified;